iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part III.md

 \end{aligned}
 $$

-At the same time we have
+At the same time only using the first equality we have:

 $$
 \begin{aligned}